Netatalk/netatalk/contrib/webmin_module/README.md

 Rewritten for Netatalk 3.0 by Ralph Boehme.
 Adapted for Netatalk 4.0 by Daniel Markstedt.

-The source code is distributed under the GNU GPLv2 license.
+The Webmin module source code is distributed under the GNU GPLv2 license.
 See `COPYING` in the root of the Netatalk source tree for the full text of the license.

-Bitmap images under `images/`, with the exception of `icon.gif` (the Netatalk logo), are borrowed from the [Webmin Authentic Theme](https://github.com/webmin/authentic-theme).
+Bitmap images under `images/` except for `icon.gif` are borrowed from the Webmin [Authentic Theme](https://github.com/webmin/authentic-theme).
-The Authentic Theme is created by Ilia Rostovtsev, licensed under the MIT license.
+The Authentic Theme is created by Ilia Rostovtsev and distributed under the MIT license.
 See `images/LICENSE` for the full text of the license.

+The `icon.gif` image is covered by the same license and copyright as the Netatalk soure code.

 ## See Also